dotnet-architecture/eShopOnContainers/deploy/az/azurefunctions/readme.md

 ## Editing azurefunctionsdeploy.parameters.json file

 You can edit the `azurefunctionsdeploy.parameters.parameters.json` file to set your values, but is not needed.
+The only parameter that can be set is:

+1. `SitesEshopfunctionsName` is a string that is used to create the Azure function app name.

 ## Deploy the template